The Dung Beetles of Liberia

 Author Dan Meier describes Ken's many escapades, spanning from horrifying to whimsical, with engaging and fast-moving narrative that ultimately describe a society upon which the wealthy are feeding and in which the poor are being buried.

-It's a novel that will stay will you long after the last word has been read.
+It's a novel that will stay with you long after the last word has been read.

 A retired Aviation Safety Inspector for the FAA, Daniel V. Meier, Jr. has always had a passion for writing.
 During his college years, he studied History at The University of North Carolina Wilmington and American Literature at The University of Maryland Graduate School.
 In 1980 he was published by Leisure Books under the pen name of Vice Daniels.
 He also worked briefly for the Washington Business Journal as a journalist and has been a contributing writer/editor for several aviation magazines.